Why Adopt From Ukraine?

 Furthermore, MLJ Adoptions retains full-time licensed attorneys domestically who are well-versed in the international adoption process with understanding of Ukrainian law, as well as the U.S. federal laws and regulations related to international adoption and orphan visas.
 Our Ukrainian foreign supervised providers have over twenty years of experience in Ukrainian adoption.

-Request more information about adopting from Ukraine by clicking here.
+Request more information about adopting from Ukraine by clicking here or to request information on hosting from Ukraine, click here.

 Country information is to be considered general information and subject to change.
 The information is based upon state, federal, foreign, and international law, as well as our own business policies.